-that will smooth communication for both students and instructors:
+That will smooth communication for both students and instructors:

 - Read first, Write later.
-Read the ENTIRE set of posts/comments on a discussion board before posting your reply to prevent repeating commentary or asking questions already answered. - Avoid language that may come across as intense or offensive.
+Read the ENTIRE set of posts/comments on a discussion board before posting your reply to prevent repeating commentary or asking questions that have already been answered. - Avoid language that may come across as intense or offensive.
 Language can be easily misinterpreted in written and electronic communication.
 Review email and discussion board posts BEFORE submitting.
 Humor and sarcasm may be easily misinterpreted by your reader(s).
-Try to be as matter-of-fact and professional as possible. - Follow the language rules of the Internet.
-Do not write using all capital letters because it will appear as shouting.
-Also, emoticons can be helpful when used to convey nonverbal feelings. © - Consider the privacy of others.
+Try to be as matter-of-fact and professional as possible.

+- Consider the privacy of others.
 Ask permission before giving out a classmate's email address or other information. - Keep attachments small.
 If it is necessary to send pictures, change the size to an acceptable 250kb or less (one free, web-based tool to try is picresize.com). - No inappropriate material.
 Do not forward virus warnings, chain letters, jokes, etc., to classmates or instructors.
 The sharing of pornographic material is forbidden.

-NOTE: The instructor reserves the right to remove posts that are not collegial and do not meet the Online Student Conduct and Etiquette guidelines listed above.
+NOTE: The instructor reserves the right to remove posts that are not collegial and do not meet the Online Student Conduct and Etiquette guidelines.